Uwakmfon1/numberClassification-api-HNG12.1/README.md

 # Number Classification Api
-This API provides a system for classifying numbers and getting interesting mathemaical properties of the number
+This API provides a system for classifying numbers and getting interesting mathematical properties of the number
 ---

 ## Setup Instructions